Skip to Main Content

 Paddington's Wine-Serious Dining Room

-Star Wine List's White Star designation, awarded in October 2021, is the clearest signal of where Fred's stands on that measure.
+Star Wine List's White Star designation is the clearest signal of where Fred's stands on that measure.
 Star Wine List evaluates programs on depth, curation, and the evidence of a considered selection philosophy rather than simply scale.
 A White Star is not awarded for having a long list; it reflects a list that shows genuine expertise in how bottles are chosen and presented.
 In Sydney's dining context, that puts Fred's in a comparable conversation to addresses like 10 William St, a venue on nearby Oxford Street that has built much of its identity around a focused, Italian-leaning natural wine program, and BENTLEY Restaurant and Bar, which has long maintained one of Sydney's most discussed Australian and international wine lists.

 What the White Star Signal Actually Means